26 March 2010

 While Gold’s arguments and the views of these polled economists definitely merit attention, I personally am more on the side of Stiglitz.

 The US government’s measures worked, in as much as they averted an apocalypse.
 But they are not risk-free.
-By propping up failed institutions, by pumping humungous amounts of liquidity into what remains a dysfunctional financial system and by holding interest rates too low for an extended period of time, they may be storing up unknown trouble for the future.
+By propping up failed institutions, by pumping humongous amounts of liquidity into what remains a dysfunctional financial system and by holding interest rates too low for an extended period of time, they may be storing up unknown trouble for the future.
 In fact, there’s a danger that they have more in common with sticking an Elastoplast over a mortal wound than giving the patient a thorough medical check-up and prescribing behavioural change.

-To read on QFINANCE, click here
+To read this blog on QFINANCE, click here